 3rd International Symposium

 Production and organization: AGI | Art Globalization Interculturality, Universitat de Barcelona

-Coordinator / Moderator: Christian Alonso, Universitat de Barcelona
+Director, coordinator and moderator: Christian Alonso, Universitat de Barcelona

 In partnership with: MACBA | Museu d’Art Contemporani de Barcelona

 “Fruit Belt” (detail), Martin Llavaneras, 2017.
 Courtesy of the artist.

 Anna Maria Guasch

 9:00 – 9:10 am